 - The availability of evidence: Some evidence, like surveillance footage or witness testimony, may be more difficult to get if you wait too long.

-- The statute of limitations: Personal injury and wrongful death cases each have a statute of limitations of two years, as stated at Code § 6-2-38 and Ala.
+- The statute of limitations: Personal injury and wrongful death cases each have a statute of limitations of two years, as stated in Ala.
+Code § 6-2-38 and Ala.
 Code § 6-5-410, respectively.

 - Other factors: The statutes cited above may be shorter, depending on the specifics of your accident.
 We can tell you how (and if) these specifics apply to your case.